ziprandom/ziprandom.github.io/sources/content/blog/2016_js_development_choice.md

 )
 ```

+but this is better solved by directly consuming the State Observable Stream.

 ### IDE / Editing

-Emacs, what else :D [web-mode](http://web-mode.org/) does a nice job highlighting and aligning es6 syntax and various template languages like JSX.
+Emacs, what else :D [web-mode](http://web-mode.org/) does a nice job highlighting and aligning ES6 syntax and various template languages like JSX.
 Also did I find [magit](https://magit.vc/) to be the best way to use git.

 ### Libs/Services

-The Ajax Library of choice is [superagent](http://visionmedia.github.io/superagent/).
+The AJAX library of choice is [superagent](http://visionmedia.github.io/superagent/).

 ### Testing